adv-db-team/filmshelf/documentation.md

 ### Database Design and Implementation
 #### Schema Design

-The database schema is designed to manage movies, actors and genres.
+The database schema is designed to manage movies, actors, genres and posters.
 The main tables include:

  - movies: Stores information about films.
  - actors: Stores information about actors in film.
  - genres: Stores various film genres.
+ - horizontal_posters: Stores posters for films.

 The relationships are as follows: